Key links to resources for Businesses

 DIT Webinar Series

-The Department for International Trade is hosting a series of coronavirus webinars, free for SMEs across the UK which will feature a range of experts.
+The Department for International Trade is hosting a series of coronavirus webinars, free for SMEs across the UK and featuring a range of experts.

-The webinars will offer practical advice to SMEs and focus on issues businesses trading internationally are facing.
+The webinars offer practical advice to SMEs and focus on issues businesses trading internationally are facing.